-BMP Description: Vehicle and Equipment Fueling (See Appendix M For Details) Installation Schedule: Install before fuel is brought to the site Maintenance and Inspection: Inspect tanks and fueling areas regularly and keep spill cleanup materials onsite.
+BMP Description: Vehicle and Equipment Fueling (See Appendix M For Details) Installation Schedule: Install before fuel is brought to the site Maintenance and Inspect tanks and fueling areas regularly and keep spill cleanup Inspection: materials onsite.
 Responsible Staff: Provided by Contractor

-BMP Description: Vehicle (Details) and Equipment Maintenance and Repair (See Appendix M For Installation Schedule: Utilize during any equipment or vehicle maintenance that occurs on-site.
-Maintenance and Inspection: Keep equipment clean, don't allow excessive build-up of oil and grease.
-Inspect equipment for leaks on a regular basis.
-Check incoming vehicles for leaking oil and fluids.
-Do not hose down areas, rather use dry sweeping.
-Responsible Staff: Provided by Contractor BMP Description: Used O il Recycling (See Appendix M For Details) Installation Schedule: Implement before any vehicle maintenance occurs on-site.
+BMP Description: Used Oil Recycling (See Appendix M For Details) Installation Schedule: Implement before any vehicle maintenance occurs on-site.
 Maintenance and Inspection: Contract with a firm specializing in recycling or disposing of this material if necessary.
 May also be taken to service stations, auto parts retail stores, or landfills.
 Responsible Staff: Provided by Contractor